ONLINE HELP

 Required permissions

-The call to this function modifies the permissions required by the application.
+This function changes the permissions required by the application.

 This permission allows the applications to open the network sockets.